Also in GB2RS this week…

 | January 30, 2026

-And finally, a reminder that the next in the popular 145 Alive series will take place on Saturday, 7 February from 12pm to 3pm.
-The event will include the addition of 144MHz SSB stations with vertical polarisation.
-For more information visit the 145 Alive Facebook page.
+Finally, a reminder that the next in the popular 145 Alive series will take place on Saturday, 7 February 2026 from 12pm to 3pm.
+The event includes the addition of 144MHz SSB stations with vertical polarisation.
+For more information, visit the 145 Alive Facebook page.

 Category: GB2RS Headlines